Geodemographic segmentation

 Acorn

 Acorn groups poeple based on their likely needs, behaviours and opinions relating to a wide range of topics - those who are more similar are grouped together.
-Here are some snippets comparing the top level, Acorn Category.
+There are 7 Categories, which are broken down into 22 Groups, and then broken down further into 65 Types.

 Find out more about Acorn at https://www.caci.co.uk/products/product/acorn